How To Watch the NFL Without Cable

-For example, Peacock Premium starts at only $4.99 a month and comes with every NFL on NBC broadcast.
-That means you can watch Sunday Night Football and some NFL playoff games for around five bucks.
+For example, Peacock Premium is $5.99–$11.99/mo. or $59.99–$119.99/yr. and comes with every NFL on NBC broadcast.
+That means you can watch Sunday Night Football and some NFL playoff games for cheap.
 You’ll also get the benefits of Peacock’s immense library of on-demand shows and movies—meaning now’s the perfect time to binge all five seasons of Friday Night Lights.

 Peacock is not the only service that offers a slate of live NFL games.
 We’ve listed three other similarly priced streaming services in the table below that’ll help you get your game on.

 |$8.99–$14.99/mo. or $139.00/yr.